hmcts/wa-kube-environment/README.md

 ```

 ### Database replication
-There are now 2 containers with Postrgesql databases, one is the primary and the second is a replica.
-This uses logical replication and the scripts to setup that repication is in task-management-api.
+For the Task Management app there are now 2 containers with Postrgesql databases called `cft_task_db` - Primary and Replica.
+This uses logical replication and the scripts to setup that repication is in task-management-api and are run on startup.
 The replica can be connected to on Host:ccd-shared-database-replica Database: cft_task_db Port:5433, with the same wa_user.
 You will need to rerun the script above to add the new host name to your /etc/hosts file.

 ## Set-up Environment using makefile

+To streamline the setup process there is a `makefile` which will run all the setup commands in sequence.
+To use it:

-Open `makefile` and set `PROJECT_PATH` value. `pwd` command returns project path.
+Open `makefile` and set `PROJECT_PATH` value.
+The `pwd` command in a terminal returns project path.

-Open idea terminal run following command.
+Open a terminal run following command.

 ```shell
 make environment-up